 GST argues that children gain their gender identity between the ages of 2 and 3 when they work out that they are a boy or a girl.
 At this stage, their gender schema is extremely simple, consisting of two groups – boys and girls.
 Their own group is viewed as the ‘in group’ and the opposite sex is viewed as the ‘out group’.

 A schema is a mental map of understanding or set of ideas about the world.
-Gender schemas play an important role in organising and structuring the infant’s thoughts about information such as what behaviours or emotional responses are appropriate for males/females.
+Gender schemas play an important role in organising and structuring the infant’s thoughts about information such as what behaviors or emotional responses are appropriate for males/females.

 The first schema consists of 2 categories: boy/girl.
 Own sex is considered the in-group, opposite sex is considered the out-group

 After passing through the oral and anal psychosexual stages of development, Freud argued that males and females experience a different complex (or crisis) during the phallic stage aged around 5.
-If the child successfully resolves this crisis they acquire the gender behaviour typical of their sex.
+If the child successfully resolves this crisis they acquire the gender behavior typical of their sex.

 Boys wish to be the sole object of their mother’s attention and experience immature sexual desire for her.
 They view their father as a rival for their mother’s attention/affection but also fear the father and feel guilty about their desires to get rid of him.
 The fear of the father is experienced as a fear of castration.
 This fear is repressed in to the Unconscious.

 To resolve this crisis, boys repress their desires for their mother and enter a period of sexual latency (which lasts until puberty) where they find a substitute mother in the form of a girlfriend/partner.
-The also identify with (identification) and internalise (internalisation) their father’s gender role and adopt stereotypically masculine behaviours.
+The also identify with (identification) and internalise (internalisation) their father’s gender role and adopt stereotypically masculine behaviors.